School of Languages, Cultures and Linguistics

 Biography

-I worked as a translator and interpreter from Chinese for almost a decade before coming to SOAS at the turn of the millennium to undertake doctoral research on contemporary Chinese poetry in translation.
-My research to date has been focusing on the role of translation and other forms of cultural mediation in the evolution, contestation and renegotiation of literary authority and power.
+She worked for almost a decade as a translator and interpreter from Chinese, before coming to SOAS at the turn of the millennium to undertake doctoral research on contemporary Chinese poetry and its translation.

 Research interests